Finding the time

 The other client was working on a number of opportunities that had arisen, in a scatter gun approach, and simply spreading themselves too thinly.
 We encouraged the directors to take time out of the business to evaluate each of the options, in terms of potential contribution, resource requirements and the logistics of pursuing overseas opportunities.
 Once they were in a position to prioritise each potential pathway, it soon became apparent where they should be focussing their energies.
 In particular, they understood that the far flung overseas opportunities, while potentially lucrative, were also subject to a much higher level of risk and needed to be set aside while the domestic business was bedded down to provide a strong base for further growth.

 Many of the issues faced by smaller businesses are different to large corporations that have access to greater resources.
 Understanding how good governance can improve performance, reduce conflict and help with difficult decisions can encourage directors of smaller businesses to set up advisory boards or at least hold regular directors meetings.

-For further information on how implementing good governance can help your business please contact Tracy Hickman in our Auckland office on 09 373 1133 or contact your usual advisor.
+For further information on how implementing good governance can help your business please contact Tracy Hickman from our Auckland office or contact your usual advisor.